LukeLIN-web/Computer-Networks/cs244HW/assignment2/hw2.md

++ successfully enabled all TCP flavours and compared them against each other by the throughput experiments.
++ compared wireless and wired results along with the delay on both
++ came to a correct conclusion that TCP BBR has a superior performance for your rest of experiments.
++ I like the comprehensive analysis provided in your document.
+(Table comparison)

+- Throughput results are unclear to me.
+It seems that your cwnd size is very large and needs some adjustments.
+- the above applies to the delay results.
+- in your table comparison, you need to watch that higher throughput results into higher delay with higher cwnd.

 ## Problem1

 iperf3 is different with iperf.
 Moreover, macos iperf3 default it doesn't print `cwnd`.  only linux iperf3 can print `cwnd`